tiacloudconsult/interviews/README.md

 ## You have 24hrs to complete the task.
 24hrs starts from when you recieved the email from Akosua.

 ## Please DO the below Task to the best of your ability.
 Use the url Akosua gave you to access the lab.
-Build and Deploy all resources in the provision lab.
+Build and Deploy ALL resources in the provisioned lab.
 Exercise WILL NOT be accepted if done in another environment.
 ## All your relevant files should to created in the '/home/coder/project' directory